litchipi/blog/posts/rust/containers_in_rust/part7.md

 To avoid this case to happend, Linux separates software into 2 "lands", **kernel**-land and **user**-land.

-The kernel-land is *priviliged*, meaning it owns every bit of the machine (to some exceptions like the processor-level context separation of [Arm TrustZone][arm_trust_zone]), it can read and write into all the memory and uses drivers to interact with the connected peripherals.
+The kernel-land is *privileged*, meaning it owns every bit of the machine (to some exceptions like the processor-level context separation of [Arm TrustZone][arm_trust_zone]), it can read and write into all the memory and uses drivers to interact with the connected peripherals.